 The other risk factor that researchers are still exploring is reproductive status, as prostate cancer appears to be more common in neutered males.
 This may be because sex hormones have a protective effect on prostatic cells.
 However, these studies also acknowledge that neutered dogs have a longer lifespan compared to intact males.
 This may put them at an increased risk of cancer developing simply because they are alive for longer.

 Prostatic cancer can cause all the typical symptoms of an enlarged prostate that we have already discussed.
 But painful or difficult urination (i.e. dysuria) and straining to urinate (i.e. stranguria) are more commonly seen with prostatic tumors.
 In the later stages, a dog may be completely unable to urinate.
-Or he or she may experience spinal pain, difficulty walking, or other signs of tumor spread.
+Or he may experience spinal pain, difficulty walking, or other signs of tumor spread.

 Dogs with prostatic cancers may require partial or total surgical removal of the prostate, radiation therapy, chemotherapy, or other modalities.
 Additionally, oral NSAIDs like piroxicam may help keep affected dogs comfortable and have some anti-tumor effects.
 Yet even with these treatments, sadly, the prognosis can still be guarded to poor.